We unite suppliers and green industry professionals worldwide

 Botanical Description

-Lungwort or pulmonary is part of the big family of Boraginaceae (borage).
-Distinguished because of its stunning leaves and early sprouts blooming in spring makes it one of the most popular ornamental plant for shading gardens.
+The plant known as lungwort, or pulmonary, lungwort is a part of the big family of Boraginaceae (borage).
+Because of sophisticated surface of its leafs and early sprout blooms in spring, it is one of the most popular ornamental plants for shading gardens.

 Lungwort Botanical Description